MichalOp/StarTrain/README.md

 3. Install Python 3.9.
 4. Install [PyTorch](https://pytorch.org/), and ensure CUDA acceleration works.
 5. Install [PySC2](https://github.com/deepmind/pysc2).
-6. From [sc2client-proto](https://github.com/Blizzard/s2client-proto) download and unzip Linux SC2 package for version 4.9.3 (theoretically you can use different version, but the networks were trained for this version and they might work or not on others.
+6. From [sc2client-proto](https://github.com/Blizzard/s2client-proto) download and unzip Linux SC2 package for version 4.9.3 (theoretically you can use different version, but the networks were trained for this version and they might work or not on others).
 7. Also from [sc2client-proto](https://github.com/Blizzard/s2client-proto), download map pack for 2019 Season 3.
 Place the unzipped pack in the Maps folder of your SC2 installation.
 8. Ensure you can run example commands from [PySC2](https://github.com/deepmind/pysc2).
 9. Install the remaining packages from `requirements.txt` (installing `sc2reader zstd` might be enough).